A quick search of Google produces the following definition from Wikipedia:

 At the time of the training, I was teaching Ashtanga to beginners and really enjoying this practice at home.
 But over the course of the week, I found myself learning so much more and opening up to the huge opportunities Yin yoga presented for me.
 I found peace in the classes we were lead through, and a sense of relaxation begun to flow through me for the first time in my life.
 Upon completing this intense week, Yin yoga became my ‘thing’ and I would relish my practices at home each day.

-Now I have been practicing Yin yoga regularly for 18 months and I love it.
+Now I have been practising Yin yoga regularly for 18 months and I love it.
 I also love to share this amazing form of Yoga through two classes each week.
 But I still go to the gym and lift weights, and I still do lots of other forms of yoga too.
 It’s about finding the balance that suits me and this suits me right now.
 Maybe Yin yoga would benefit you too?